Accurate and convergent energetics of color centers by wavefunction theory: Introduction

-Our computational approach integrates the CASSCF and NEVPT2 methods to account for both static and dynamic correlation effects on the electronic structure.
-In the following, we briefly summarize the features of the applied approaches, highlighting the potential advantages of the CASSCF-NEVPT2 method for studying color centers with highly correlated electronic states arising from the atomic-like defect orbitals.
+Below, we briefly summarize the features of the applied approaches, highlighting the potential advantages of the CASSCF-NEVPT2 method for studying color centers with highly correlated electronic states arising from the atomic-like defect orbitals.

-\subsection{Static correlation (CASSCF)}
+\subsubsection{\textit{Static correlation (CASSCF)}}

-The complete active space self-consistent field (CASSCF) method~\cite{Siegbahn_1980,Roos_1980,Siegbahn_1981} captures the full range of correlation effects within a specific set ("active space") of molecular orbitals (MOs).
+The complete active space self-consistent field (CASSCF) method\cite{Siegbahn_1980,Roos_1980,Siegbahn_1981} captures the full range of correlation effects within a specific set ("active space") of molecular orbitals (MOs).
 During the CASSCF calculations, a two-step cycle of the full configuration interaction (FCI) solution and orbital optimization (i.e. mixing active and external orbitals to minimize the energy) is repeated until reaching convergence.

 Thus this method is capable of providing a practically exact solution in case all orbitals with non-negligible correlation effects are included in the active space.
 Unfortunately, owing to the exponential scaling of the approach with respect to the number of active orbitals, only a handful of orbitals (up to 20) can be set to active without further approximations.
 The remaining orbitals are kept frozen on the Hartree--Fock level during the solution of the configuration interaction problem, and only influence the correlation energy through some orbital mixing during the orbital optimization procedure.